Self-Help-at-Wooster/Self-Help-at-Wooster-Webapp/README.md

 ### Versions and Deployments

-#### - Automatic Webapp Deployment and Retrieval
+- #### Automatic Webapp Deployment and Retrieval

-    The library handles accessing your current Web app and Head Deployments.
+    ##### The library handles accessing your current Web app and Head Deployments.

-    > The Head is used to get the development URL
+    - The "Head" Version is used to get the development URL.
+It is immutable and created with your project.

-    > The Webapp Deployment is how you can deploy the project, if desired.
+    - The Webapp Deployment is how you can deploy the project, if desired.
-      The library will always use the latest webapp deployment.
+      The library will always use a personal webapp deployment it creates for you.
+      The description of this deployment is ` web app meta-version_[your email] `

-    > If this behavior is undesired, delete all unnecessary deployments through project > Publish--Deploy from Manifest > Delete Icon *(only if there's more than one webapp)*.
+    - You may delete all unnecessary or unwanted deployments through ` Publish--Deploy from Manifest > Delete Icon ` on your Google App Script Project

-#### - List your Version History
+- #### List your Version History

 Lists all saved versions of your project.
 This function gets ran automatically when certain other functions require you to provide a version number.
 If you want to delete unused versions, you may at `project > File > Manage Versions` from [Google App Script](script.google.com)

-#### - Create New Version
+- #### Create New Version

 Creates a new version attached to the current copy of your source code on [Google App Script](script.google.com).
 You can provide whatever name you want, but these are best used as incremental "commits," and not big feature backups.
 You can always download your project from a [specific version](#Download-any-versioned-copy-of-your-Source-Code) if needed, so the best philosophy here is early-and-oft!

-#### - Create New Version and Update Deployment
+- #### Create New Version and Update Deployment

 Creates a new version and attached your web-app's current deployment.
 This function first creates a new version, as above, then proceeds to update the deployment that your users see.
 Use this once a feature is completed/ tested and you want it deployed.

-#### - Sync and Deploy for Live Version
+- #### Sync and Deploy for Live Version

   This is a chained-call that first [ uploads ](#upload) your source code, then creates a new version and updates the deployment, as specified above.

-#### - Change Deployment's Version Number
+- #### Change Deployment's Version Number

   Changes your web-app's current version number.
 Use this in the event that a newer version has affected the live functionality of your application.